success-10/customer-service/README.md

 Seven agents will attempt to claim the same message — only one will succeed, proving the locking system works.

 ## Deployment Notes
+**Live Demo** : [customer-service-lt53.onrender.com] (customer-service-lt53.onrender.com)

+Note: there's no home page so hitting the base endpoint can lead to page not found error. so when testing, test with the available endpoint

 1.Ensure Redis and MySQL services are running.